 Jump to section

-Blisters are often quite painful and can make walking in certain footwear uncomfortable until the blister has healed.
+Interestingly, blisters are actually a defensive response to protect the skin beneath from further damage.
+Blisters are often painful and can make walking in certain footwear uncomfortable until the blister has healed.

 We do not recommend popping your blister as this will cause you more pain and leave the wound open to bacteria and infection.
-Instead, cover it with a band aid or bigger dressing that covers the entire blister and leave it to heal itself.
-It will usually resolve in a few days, once covered and the source of friction has been removed.
-Eventually the fluid beneath the skin will disappear once the new skin begins to grow underneath.
+Instead, cover your blister with a band-aid or bigger dressing that covers the entire blister and leave it to heal itself.
+It will usually resolve in a few days once it is covered and the source of friction has been removed.
+Eventually, the fluid beneath the skin will be reabsorbed by the body and disappear.

-It is important that you remove the cause of friction once the blister has formed.
+It is also important that you remove the cause of friction once the blister has formed.
 This will allow the painful skin to heal and recover.
-If it does pop, try not to remove the dead skin on top and wash the area gently with water and antiseptic wipes or Betadine.
-Then cover with a gauze or sterile, dry bandage that can protect it from further trauma until the fragile skin has healed.
+Yes, that means putting aside those brand new shoes until your blister heals.
+If your blister does pop, try not to remove the dead skin on top and wash the area gently with water and antiseptic wipes or Betadine.
+Then, cover with a gauze or a sterile dry bandage that can protect it from further trauma until the fragile skin has healed.

-Unless severe, most blisters will heal without the need to see your doctor or podiatrist.
+Unless your blister is particularly severe, most blisters will heal without the need to see your doctor or podiatrist.
 If your blister requires further treatment, we can help by:

 If you do not remove the cause of friction, a number of things could occur:

-There are a number of approaches you can take to prevent friction blisters.
+There are several approaches you can take to prevent friction blisters.

 There are a number of other common conditions that have similar symptoms to a friction blister.
 It's important to know these so they are not missed, and if you suspect one of these conditions, it is recommended you visit our clinic or your general practitioner for a second opinion.